-With respect to the installments of the Technology Transfer Fee scheduled to be paid by February 16, 2009 and November 16, 2009, under the Amended and Restated Technology License Agreement between Videocon Industries Limited ("Videocon") and CopyTele, Inc. ("CopyTele"), dated May 16, 2008 (the "License Agreement"), CopyTele hereby waives the February 16, 2009 and November 16, 2009 due dates for such installment payments on the condition (i) that Videocon make partial payments of such installments, the first payment for the period from September 2009 through December 2009 of \$300,000 no later than January 18, 2010, and (ii) that Videocon and CopyTele agree upon a mutually acceptable payment schedule for the balance of such installments prior to May 15, 2010.
+With respect to the installments of the Technology Transfer Fee scheduled to be paid by February 16, 2009, November 16, 2009 and August 16, 2010, under the Amended and Restated Technology License Agreement between Videocon Industries Limited ("Videocon") and CopyTele, Inc. ("CopyTele"), dated May 16, 2008 (the "License Agreement"), CopyTele hereby waives the February 16, 2009, November 16, 2009 and August 16, 2010 due dates for such installment payments on the condition (i) that Videocon make an additional payment of such installments of \$300,000 no later than November 1, 2010, and (ii) that Videocon and CopyTele agree upon a mutually acceptable payment schedule for the balance of such installments prior to December 15, 2010.
 Except as specifically set forth herein, all terms and conditions of the License Agreement shall remain unchanged and shall continue to be valid and binding upon the parties thereto.